developer-zebra/developer-zebra-site/src/enterprise-browser/1-8/api/re2x/sip/index.md

 ###Backward Compatibility
 The SIP methods `manual` and `automatic` exhibit slightly different behavior when the &lt;EngineInUse&gt; `Config.xml` setting is set to "Internet Explorer."
 In manual mode, the SIP will be shown only after the SIP button is pressed, and from then on will show and hide whenever a text field has focus.
 In automatic, the SIP will appear automatically whenever a text field has focus and is otherwise hidden.

 Applying `automatic` SIP control in an app will prevent the app from later invoking `manual` SIP control.
 Press any hardware key to return the device to manual SIP control.
-In backward compatibility mode, `manual` and `automatic` methods are supported on both Windows Mobile and Windows CE platform.
+In backward compatibility mode, `manual` and `automatic` methods are supported on both Windows Mobile and Windows CE platforms.

 ##Requirements